ccadori/console-custom/README.md

-ConsoleCustom is a lightweight package to make your console colorful!
+ConsoleCustom is a lightweight package that makes your console colorful!

 ### Examples